Euler systems and relative Satake isomorphism: Introduction

+The classes $z_\m$ come from Hecke translates of special cycles, as usual.
+The novelty here is that the existence of such Hecke translates is abstractly deduced by exploiting local harmonic analysis on spherical varieties.

+\begin{remark} We informally explain some of the definitions occurring in the above theorem. \begin{itemize} \item In the relative Langlands program, the period integral attached to $\mb{X}$ is conjecturally related to an $L$-function for automorphic representations of $\mb{G}$.
+The Hecke operator $\sh{H}_\ell$ gives the local factors of this $L$-function under the classical Satake isomorphism.
+In all cases considered in this paper, this is the ``standard'' $L$-function in that setting.

+It is important to note that this is \emph{different} from the ``$L$-function of $X$'' defined in \cite[Definition 7.2.3]{SakSpherical}.
+In its notation, we only keep (a part of) the denominator and disregard the adjoint $L$-functions. \item The conditions on $\nu$ allow us to interpret cohomology classes for $\Sh_\bG$ over $E[\m]$ as classes for $\Sh_{\bG\times\U(1)}$ over the base field $E$.
+The combinatorially trivial condition guarantees that the $L$-values of all such character twists are described using the same period integral.

+In the Friedberg--Jacquet case ($\U(n)\times\U(n)\hookrightarrow\U(2n)$), these conditions explain the appearance of the character $\frac{\det h_1}{\det h_2}$.
+However, in the triple product case, the Ichino formula only describes the central value, and such a character does not exist.
+This is a well-known obstacle for extending the Gross--Kudla--Schoen cycle to an Euler system. \end{itemize} \end{remark}

-We also have a version of the above results for the pushforward of Eisenstein classes (Example~\ref{ex:SiegelUnits}), which recovers the final four entries in the table.
-However, they depend on numerical consequences of the results of Sakellaridis--Wang \cite{SakWang} which are not yet available in the mixed characteristics setting.
+We can in fact replace $\Z_p$ by more general coefficient systems.
+We also have a version of the above theorem for the pushforward of Eisenstein classes (Example~\ref{ex:SiegelUnits}), which recovers the final four entries in the table.
+However, they depend on numerical consequences of the results of Sakellaridis--Wang \cite{SakWang}, which are not yet available in the mixed characteristics setting.

-\begin{remark} Since we are not using wild norm relations, there is no specific hypothesis on the prime $p$ in any of the above results. \end{remark}